 Where to Eat It

-Houston's home to one of the largest Vietnamese-American communities in the U.S., so, of course, there would be some tasty fusion options available during crawfish season.
-LA Crawfish — hands down — has the best Cajun-Asian crawfish in Houston.
+Houston is also home to one of the largest Vietnamese-American communities in the U.S., so, of course, there would be some tasty fusion options available during crawfish season.
+LA Crawfish, in particular, has the best reputation for Cajun-Asian crawfish in Houston.
 In addition to the standard corn and potatoes side dishes, you can also get some rice to mop up the leftover juices and even hot & sour sauce to dip your crawfish tails in.
-Bonus: You can even order online

 How Much to Order

-Boiled crawfish is typically sold by the pound — even at restaurants.
+Boiled crawfish are typically sold by the pound, even at restaurants.
 A pound of crawfish might sound like a lot, but there isn’t a ton of meat on the critters.
-Locals who are already adept at extracting the meat (see below) can easily put down six pounds in one sitting, while newbies might call it after a pound or two.
-A good rule of thumb is 3-5 pounds per person — plus plenty of sides, of course.
+Locals who are already adept at extracting the meat can easily put down 6 pounds in one sitting, while newbies might call it after a pound or two.
+A good rule of thumb is to order at least 3 pounds per person, and don't forget the sides!

-While the standard method is to boil crawfish in a traditional "crawfish boil," there's no shortage of great alternative ways to get your fix without sucking heads (see below).
-The tail meat can be tossed into any traditional cajun or creole dish, such as gumbo, jambalaya, etouffee or po'boys.
-But this being Houston, it's also used in Tex-Mex cooking — with tacos or nachos being a local favorite — as well as more standard American cuisine like macaroni and cheese.
+While the standard method is to boil crawfish, there's no shortage of alternatives to get your fix without sucking on crawfish heads.
+The tail meat can be tossed into any traditional cajun or creole dish, such as gumbo, jambalaya, etouffee, or po'boys.
+In Houston in particular, crawfish are also used in Tex-Mex cooking and can be found in tacos and nachos.
+You may even find crawfish mixed in with more standard American staples like macaroni and cheese.

 How to Peel It

-Step 2.
-Suck on the opening of the head.
-Don’t worry you won’t actually suck out brains.
+- Suck on the opening of the head.
+Don’t worry: You won’t actually suck out brains.
 It’s just the broth from the crawfish pot, and it’s delicious.

-Step 3.
-Separate the exoskeleton by applying pressure with your thumbs on the first line of the crawfish’s underside right by the opening.
-After it cracks, push the sides outward in both directions to... completely separate.
+- Separate the exoskeleton by applying pressure with your thumbs on the first line of the crawfish’s underside right by the opening.
+After it cracks, push the sides outward in both directions to completely separate.